sarfraznawaz2005/whatspup/README.md

 NOTE: `USERNAME` is supposed to be a person with whom you have already initiated a conversation in whatsapp.
 In other words, we use a selector to click that user's name from conversations list.

-If `USERNAME` contains space, you should specify it in double quotes instead like: `node chat.js "Foo Bar"`
+If `USERNAME` contains space, you should specify it in double quotes instead like `--chat "Foo Bar"`

 **Clear Chat Screen**